a350-900ulr/VRP-gym-env/README.md

 3. Then navigate to the source directory with `cd src`

-4. Lastly run `python main.py visualize` to start a visualization with the default parameters.
+4. Lastly run `python main.py vis` to start a visualization with the default parameters.

 ## Parameters <a name="parameters"></a>